Originally published: October 20, 2025 | Updated: March 2026

 Third-Party Software: Many payroll and accounting software packages include information return filing capabilities and have updated to support IRIS.

 The best approach depends on organizational resources, technical capabilities, filing volumes, and internal priorities.
-For many organizations, outsourcing 1099 and W-2 processing provides the most reliable and cost-effective solution.

 Need Help Evaluating Your Options?